nsstarr/React_Native_SciFi_App/README.md

-# Project Title
+# Sci-Trivia App

-A brief description of what this project does and who it's for
+Welcome to Sci-Trivia!
+This is a science fiction themed quiz app developed by 3 School of Code graduates branching out to learn new technologies which, in this case, include React Native and TypeScript.

 ## Installation